 - Second-year students who have completed at least 30 credits and maintained an overall GPA of 3.0 or higher by the beginning of the second year can qualify for our fall science honors seminar.
 (These second-year students also may take one honors course in the College of Arts and Sciences or one course in Hillyer for Contract Honors.)

-- Second-year students who maintain an overall GPA of 3.15 or higher by the beginning of sophomore year are eligible to travel to Hawaii for our Winterterm experience.
+- Second-year students who maintain an overall GPA of 3.0 or higher by the beginning of sophomore year are eligible to participate in our Honors experiential experience.

-The topics of our three core Hillyer Honors seminars are always changing, to keep our honors students engaged and our approach contemporary.
-Students who meet the GPA criteria and who have maintained academic integrity in all of their classes will be invited to take the following courses:
+The three Hillyer Honors seminar topics will change to keep you engaged with contemporary issues.
+Students who meet the GPA criteria and who have maintained academic integrity in all classes will be invited to take the following courses:

 - Humanities Honors Seminar

 - Finish 9 or more credits of graded honors courses with a grade of B or better

 - Earn 6 of the 9 credits in honors courses: HONB110, HONB200, HONB210, or one honors course offered by another college on campus

 - Maintain an overall GPA of 3.0 or higher